 - Developmental Approach: Chose target sounds based on developmental norms for sound acquisition.

 - Intelligibility Approach: Chose speech sounds that affect intelligibility the most.

 - Complexity Approach (Gierut, 2007): This is a top-down approach.
-Start with a later developing sound and progress generalizes to earlier sounds.
+Start with a later developing sound.
+Progress generalizes to earlier developing sounds.

 Choosing how to move through chosen targets also takes some consideration.
 Below are common, research-based treatment plans for articulation disorders.

-- Vertical (Fey 1986): Work on 1-2 sounds until the child reaches mastery (usually 80% at the conversation level).
+- Vertical (Fey 1986): Work on 1-2 sounds until the child reaches mastery (usually 80% at the sentence level).
 Once mastered, new targets are chosen.
 Intense/focused practice.

 - Horizontal (Fey 1986): Multiple sounds are chosen to be targeted at once.
 All sounds may or may not be worked on during each session.
 More exposure to all necessary sounds.

 - Cycles Approach (e.g., Hodson, 2010): A combination of both vertical and horizontal approaches.
 Child cycles through chosen targets.

 Below are different articulation interventions.
 Many therapists will use a combination of approaches.

 - Contextual Utilization: Surrounding sounds in a word are used to help elicit a target sound.
 (McDonald, 1964), (Bernthal et al., 2013), (Bleile, 2002)

 - Contrast Therapy/Minimal Pairs Minimal pairs are 2 words that differ only by one sound or feature (i.e., back vs rack).

 - Naturalistic Speech Intelligibility Intervention: Therapy occurs during a natural activity that a child typically plays.
 There is no direct teaching or cueing.
 A child's errors are recasted by the SLP (Camarata, 2010).